adrian-1990/bjj-homepage/README.md

 To fix this but I amended the display to inline flex, changed the direction to reverse.

 # Deployment

+### Project Creation

+The project was created by using Github and Git pages.
+I created the code through Git pages and then backed them up to Github.
+This allowed me to create a live site via Github.
 **To deploy the project**

 The site was deployed to GitHub pages.
 The steps to deploy the site are: